habdallah005/AndroidFinalProject/README.md

 Status: Finished (7) Selecting a restaurant from the list user should be presented with the Details screen

-(8) User should have an option to see a full-screen map with the location of the restaurant (9) User should have an option to get directions from users current location to the restaurant (10) User should have an option to share information about the restaurant from the Details screen
+(8) User should have an option to see a full-screen map with the location of the restaurant DONE PETER (9) User should have an option to get directions from users current location to the restaurant PETER (10) User should have an option to share information about the restaurant from the Details screen PETER
 Status: Finished (11) Application should have About screen with names of all team membres

 Status: Finished(12) Application should have a Splash screen with application logo